-Weathering the Weather: Does Extreme Weather Affect the Cost and Delay of an Audit?
+Weathering the Weather: Does Extreme Weather Affect the Cost of an Audit?

-Keywords: Audit cost, audit delay, audit effort, extreme weather, audit fees, metropolitan statistical area
+Keywords: Audit cost, audit risk, audit effort, extreme weather, audit fees, metropolitan statistical area

 JEL Classification: Q54, Q56, M42